GeorgiGotev/freeze-dried/README.md

 /catalog - Displays all offers;
 /login - Displays Login page;
 /register - Displays Register page;
-/catalog/:id - Displays specific offer's details
+/catalog/:id - Displays specific Fruit's details
 /profile - Displays user's profile data and the offers that have been bought so far;
-/catalog/:id/edit - Displays a form in which the the owner of the offer could edit the offer's details /catalog/:id/delete - Deletes the respective offer (only for owners) /catalog/:id/buy - Displays the same offer with a label that it has been bought already.
+/catalog/:id/edit - Displays a form in which the the owner of the fruit could edit the offer's details /catalog/:id/delete - Deletes the respective offer (only for owners) /catalog/:id/buy - Displays the same fruit with a label that it has been bought already.
-/add-offer - Displays a form in which authenticated users could create an offer How to run the project
+/create - Displays a form in which authenticated users could add a fruit.

+## How to run the project
 In order to run the project on your own, you need to run the following commands:

-npm init
-npm run build
+* for client side:
+-npm install
-npm run dev
+-npm run dev
+* to run the server:
+run the terminal inside the server directory and use:
+-node server.js

-Once the last command has been exectued, the terminal will display the port at which you could access the application.
+Once the last command has been executed, the terminal will display the port at which you could access the application.

-# Firebase hosting
+## Firebase hosting

-The applications has also been published on a free hosting provided by Firebase.
+* The applications has also been published on a free hosting provided by Firebase.
 URL: https://freeze-dried-softuni.web.app/

 Please note that the application stored on Firebase might differ from the source code in GitHub as we cannot ensure that the latest version will be available as soon as developed.